-The Community Centre is leased by the Badger Farm Parish Council to the Badger Farm and Oliver’s Battery Residents’ Community Association.
+The Community Centre is leased by Badger Farm Parish Council to the Badger Farm and Oliver’s Battery Residents’ Community Association.
 It was opened in November 1986.
 The Association has charitable status (Registered Charity Number 279592) and is managed by a board of volunteer Trustees.
-In addition, there are three employees: a Bookings Secretary, a Caretaker and a Treasurer.
+In addition, there are three employees: a Centre Manager, a Caretaker and a Treasurer.
 All of its spare income is spent on maintaining the building and updating facilities in line with current legislation and health and safety directives.
-You can read the BFOBRCA constitution here.
+You can read more about the remit of the Association in the BFOBRCA constitution here.

-The Community Centre has been cared for by Mervyn Hall for more than 19 years.
-Although “Merv” has celebrated his 65th birthday he has no plans to retire and will be continuing in his role for the forseeable future.
+The Community Centre has been cared for by Mervyn Hall for more than 25 years.
+“Merv” celebrated his 70th birthday recently but he has no plans to retire and will be continuing in his role for the forseeable future.
 Merv keeps the Community Centre clean and tidy, sets up rooms for hirers and attends to daily maintenance and gardening.

 - Brian Laming

 - Peter Roberts

 Annual General Meeting and User Group

 The 2022 Annual General Meeting and User Group Minutes can be found below: